What Is Socialisation?

 Things To Keep In Mind When Socialising Your Pup

-Use our FREE SOCIALISATION CHECKLIST to think about the different objects and environments your pup needs socialisation to.
-Use our FREE DAILY LOG to record what socialisation situations you have been working on.
+Members can use our FREE SOCIALISATION CHECKLISTto think about the different objects and environments your pup needs socialisation too.
+Please also download our free Daily Log to record what socialisation situations you have been working on.

 The more positive socialisation you do with your pup, the better your dog will respond to daily life.

-Our checklist has been separated into 5 different categories:
+Our checklist has been separated into five different categories:

-Dogs that have been undersocialised tend to show socialisation problems.
-This can be displayed as anxiety, anger, nervousness or any other negative behaviour emotion.
+Dogs that have been under-socialised tend to show socialisation problems.
+This can be displayed as anxiety, anger, nervousness or any other negative behaviour or emotion.

-Depending on your dogs behaviour you may be able to gently encourage your dog into new experiences with lots of praise, treats and distraction until the dog relaxes.
+Depending on your dog’s behaviour, you may be able to gently encourage your dog into new experiences with lots of praise, treats and distractions until the dog relaxes.